luc-j-bourhis/Cython-vs-Numba/readme.md

 A work-in-progress assessment of Cython vs Numba with Numpy as a baseline for various array manipulation.
 So far

-- Pairwise distances: a list of 3D coordinates as input, the list of all distances between any two points as output;
+- Pairwise distances (`pairwise_distances.py`): a list of 3D coordinates as input, the list of all distances between any two points as output;
-- Laplacian filter: a 512x512 image as input, compute the Laplacian, filter the resulting image with a threshold;
+- Laplacian filter (`laplacian.py`): a 512x512 image as input, compute the Laplacian, filter the resulting image with a threshold.

+Running the benchmarks is as simple as running the scripts with python.
+There are some prerequisites of course: the easiest is to install them using [conda](https://conda.io/docs/) and the exported `environment.yml`:

+    % conda env create -f environment.yml

+This will create an environment named `numerics`: activate it before running the benchmarks.

 Conclusions so far.